 ¶ Polygamous Components.
 On page 226 of his hefty biography of Sigmund Freud, Peter Gay writes,

 Jung, for his part, mired in a domestic crisis produced by what he had called his "polygamous components," confidentially told Freud that he was ruminating about "the ethical problems of sexual freedom."

 Reading that, I giggled.
 What a euphemism!
 "Polygamous components"!
 I read it to Kathleen, and she laughed, too.
-I was so taken with the phrase that I groogled it, and, what do you now, found a longer quote from Jung's letter that put a different light on the funny words.
+I was so taken with the phrase that I googled it, and, what do you know, found a longer quote from Jung's letter that put a different light on the funny words.
 (This was in a book review by DJ Enright appearing in a 1994 issue of the LRB.
 Check it out if you're bored.)
 Jung was talking about the polygamous components of his psychological makeup.
 Grandiose, perhaps, but certainly not a euphemism for certain moving parts.
 Interestingly, the biography was published several years after the review.
 Surely this is an instance of naughty editing on Gay's part.
 It's not nice to fool my dirty mind!
 (30 July 2021)